Getting to Floriade

 Plan your trip before you arrive

 Floriade is held in Commonwealth Park, Regatta Place, Parkes, Canberra.
-We would like your visit to Floriade to be as enjoyable as possible, so please check the details below to make your arrival and departure hassle free.
+We would like your visit to Floriade to be as enjoyable as possible, so please check the details below to make your experience a positive one.

 Transport Canberra is constructing a light rail network to deliver a modern transport system for this growing city.
 As Canberra grows, our new light rail network will improve access to workplaces, education, and community events—making it easier to enjoy everything the city has to offer, including Floriade.
 In the meantime, keep an eye on this page for the latest updates to make the most of your Floriade experience.